noaccessl/glua-RobustClass/README.md

 # glua-RobustClass
-A flexible, performant, solid, and practical class system for GLua.
+A flexible, performant, solid, and practical class system for GLua with a kinship to C++ classes.

 ## What's the point?
 We already have powerful enough Lua metatables.
 So, what's the purpose of it?